Administrative Hearings For Nurses In Texas

 As a nurse, you have the right to reject these disciplinary sanctions.
 If you and the board of nursing can not reach an agreement on an Agreed Order, your case will move to an administrative hearing phase.

 In Texas, when cases do not reach agreed settlements, formal, public disciplinary hearings will be scheduled with an Administrative Law Judge (ALJ) who will preside over the administrative hearing.
 Negotiations with the board of nursing may continue while the administrative hearing is being scheduled and waiting to be heard.

-If you don’t agree with the Administrative Law Judge’s PDF, you have the right to take your case to the Texas Court of Appeals.
+If you do not agree with the Administrative Law Judge’s PFD, you have the right to take your case to the Texas Court of Appeals.

 All of this might seem like it could require a lot of time and money, but NOT robustly defending your nursing license could have a negative impact on your career.
 Disciplinary sanctions – particularly a suspension or revocation of your nursing license – could have far reaching consequences for years to come.

-For more information about administrative hearings for nurses, or to schedule a free consultation, please call (503) 232-9280, or e-mail email@example.com.
+For more information about administrative hearings for nurses, or to schedule a free consultation, call (512) 829-5619, or e-mail firstname.lastname@example.org.

 Please make note: Kevin Keaney has more than 30 years’ experience as an attorney and is a member of the American Association of Nurse Attorneys (TAANA).
 Prior to becoming an attorney, he earned his BSN from the School of Nursing at the University of Texas at Austin and practiced as a nurse for four years.